Design aerostatic bearing rotor systems with evidence-gated decisions.

 • Roadmap: more bearing families, deeper dynamics, manufacturing pack

-• Long term: standards-aligned decision packages and QA
+• Long term: standards-aligned decision packages, registry-backed QA, and proprietary customer anchors

 FAQ (for investors and partners)